Book cover

 Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.

 In 1995, Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides published a book adapting Alexander’s ideas to the world of software development (link).
-Instead of proposing a catalog of solutions for designing cities and buildings, they presented a catalog with solutions for recurrent problems in software design.
-They called the solutions in the book design patterns which are more precisely defined as follows:
+Instead of proposing a catalog of solutions for designing cities and buildings, they presented a catalog of solutions for recurrent problems in software design.
+They called the solutions in the book design patterns and defined them as follows:

 Design patterns are descriptions of communicating objects and classes that are customized to solve a general design problem in a particular context.

-Hence, to understand the patterns proposed by the Gang of Four—the nickname by which the authors and the book are known—we need to understand: (1) the problem that the pattern intends to solve; (2) the context in which this problem occurs; (3) the proposed solution.
+To understand the patterns proposed by the Gang of Four—the nickname by which the authors and the book are known—we need to consider three key elements: (1) the problem that the pattern intends to solve; (2) the context in which this problem occurs; and (3) the proposed solution.
 In this chapter, we will describe some design patterns using this format: context, problem, and solution.
-We will also show several examples of code.
+We will also show several code examples.

 Documentation of a Factory class from the Java API